 So what is the mystery?
 The Thomas Hooper who is buried at the Hooper-McWilliams cemetery had sons named Thomas M. and William Harrison Hooper.
 The article describes the sons as Thomas W. and William R. Yet both sets of Hoopers lived in or near Boltonville, the Hooper sons buried in the cemetery would have been the right age to be drafted, and the community was sparsely populated.

-Here is the article, broken into three sections.
+Here is the image of the original article, broken into three sections.